bpourian/mortgage-matcher/README.md

 #### Please write a program that will match the investments to the loans following the business rules listed below.

 • The program should be written in Java.

-• Once the program has run, the program must output the loans that are fully funded,
+• Once the program has run, the program must output the loans that are fully funded

 • the names of the people funding the loans and the amount of money they have invested in the loan.

 ##### Business Rules
 • A valid "funded" loan must be fully funded from the investments.csv file.
 If a loan does not have all the funds